emacs-mirror/emacs/mps/manual/source/topic/format.rst

 Creating an object format
 -------------------------

-Different :term:`pool classes <pool class>` use different sets of format methods and values (for example, a non-moving pool does not need forwarding objects, so its object formats do not need to contain a forward method).
+Different :term:`pool classes` use different sets of format methods and values (for example, a non-moving pool does not need forwarding objects, so its object formats do not need to contain a forward method).
 To accommodate this variance, it is possible to construct object formats from different collections of format methods and values.
 Such a collection is called a *format variant*.

 There are three supported format variants.
 All are suitable for copying and moving pools.